 This is the thing that may not make sense from the outside but it’s been said before many times over that a certain type of artist – perhaps so-called “real” artists – create because they have to.
 We have to.
-Maybe this is not true of all artists but in my own experience the choice has been to create, or to suffer a progressive downward spiral into an internal hell by my own imprisonment.
+Maybe this is not true of all artists but in my own experience the choice has been to create, or to suffer a progressive downward spiral into an internal hell, self-imprisoned.
 I’m fine to coast for a while but finally these become my two options and for others who are like me I wouldn’t doubt them to feel just as lost and miserable without creating.
 Not that creating functions as a universal remedy for bad feelings – that would be silly.
 For me though feeling bad and not creating would be an even worse if not dangerous condition than feeling bad and creating.
 I didn’t desire this aspect of an artist’s life to be true of myself and I thought the idea sounded corny and overdramatic when I read about it in Rilke’s “Letters to a Young Poet,” at nineteen.
 Coincidentally it was the only idea from the book I never forgot: write if you must write, if your need for writing is as though your life depended upon it.
 I was too young then to understand these words more comprehensively, but cross the age of 30 when the focus of your generation suddenly becomes status and success and power and out of nowhere you feel like a complete loser.
 Your dreams of being an artist or writer become even more naive and irresponsible and idealistic than when you were nineteen.
 They’re beyond merely objectionable now, if not borderline reprehensible in a way they weren’t before.
 Those benign impractical fantasies of young adulthood suddenly become things you could actually harm yourself with.

 Was it Henry Miller who pointed out something like anyone can be an artist — until the age of 35?
 This is not the same thing as declaring an intention to go into teaching or law or nursing or politics or business.
 Creative ambitions might be treated as a curiosity or a bit of fun at best, but taken less and less seriously as time progresses.
 It’s especially challenging for those choosing to abandon their former career path, to pursue art no longer as a hobby but as a primary occupation.
 Are you published?
 No. Do you have a professional website?
 No. Business card?
 No. Portfolio?
 Not in any organized fashion, not yet.
 Not yet.
 Not yet.
 Not yet the unsatisfactory answer to every question.
 Some start early, going ahead despite the odds to establish a position for themselves in the creative arts, publicly – others like me punish themselves for years first instead.
 Just for inevitably being who you are despite every attempt to be something else, yet not quite understanding why you just can’t fit in to the occupations or places you’ve wandered into for safety and security.
 By the time you finally come out of it to recognize what the trouble really is and you’ve already spent your money on degrees in other fields for other careers, who will indulge your grandiose aspirations now at this point?
 But if you find that this is something you have to do – and you know this to be true of yourself because of the consequences you’ve experienced in avoiding this truth for your entire life, then the choice is clear.
 Whether or not you’re any good at what you create at this point, whether or not you have everything you need for success in place, it ceases to matter.
 You’ve worked your way to the top in places you didn’t even want to be, simply by showing up and working hard.
 If you have to start at the bottom all over again, it will be worth it.
 And how long will it take, exactly, to get to somewhere in the middle, if you even dare to imagine you could?
 This ceases to matter also.
 You’re tired of pretending, of lying.
 You don’t think about the people who would criticize you as much anymore, or the what ifs, or the opportunities you’ve turned down or run away from in the past.
 You think about what you need to do to make it happen.